MGAPS/mgaps-website/README.md

 To update a static page, simply edit the source Markdown file. `mgaps-website` will compile Markdown source to HTML during compilation.

-Statis pages have metadata at the top.
+Static pages have metadata at the top.
 At this time, the following metadata is available:

 * title (required): title of the page.
 This title will appear in the top banner.
 * withtoc (optional): if `withtoc: yes`, a table of content will be automatically inserted at the top of the page.